Discover/Epic Games API

 Game Details and Metadata

-get_game_details takes a game_slug string — the URL identifier from an EGS product page, such as ghostrunner-2 — and returns a detailed record.
-Response fields include description, genres (array of strings), features, developer, publisher, price, esrb_rating, and star_rating out of 5.
-If ESRB or rating data is unavailable for a title, those fields return null.
+get_game_details accepts a game_slug — the URL slug from an EGS product page, such as fortnite or ghostrunner-2 — and returns the most complete record in the API: description, genres (array), features (array), developer, publisher, price, esrb_rating, and star_rating out of 5.
+The star_rating and esrb_rating fields may be null if Epic has not published that data for the title.

 Reliability & maintenanceVerified